|

 also that unseen magnetic pull that sucks hikers into hostiles and

 just never lets go.
-It provides such pleasures and vices that the
+It provides such pleasures and vices that

-down to the store for supplies.
-There is a small store not too far
+and then running down to the store for supplies.
+There is a small

-away from the hospice where I picked up a gallon of milk, a box
+store not too far away from the hospice where I picked up a gallon

-of raisin bran, and five bananas - most of which I ate for supper.
+of milk, a box of raisin bran, and five bananas - most of which

-I felt uneasy in the crowded upper bunk area of the barn-shaped
+I ate for supper.
+I felt uneasy in the crowded upper bunk area of

-structure, so Jim and I decided to spend the night out in the fresh
+the barn-shaped structure, so Jim and I decided to spend the night

-air underneath the cone shaped roof of the gazebo pavilion just
+out in the fresh air underneath the cone shaped roof of the gazebo

-did not get to the post office.
+day since we did not get to the post office.

 I hope some of the residents leave tomorrow morning.